arqalite/fire-king-guide/README.md

 # The Fire King Sanctuary

-A written guide that teaches the player how to play Fire King, a Yu-Gi-Oh! deck.
+A written guide to Fire Kings - for beginners and veterans alike.

-You can read the latest released version here: https://arqalite.github.io/fire-king-guide/

 ### Building the book locally
 You will need [mdBook] installed.